vscosta/yap/docs/yap.md

 YAP by default is not fully ISO standard compliant.
-You can set the language flag to `iso` to obtain very good compatibility.
+You can set the language flag to `iso` to obtain better compatibility.
 Setting this flag changes the following:

-  + By default, YAP uses "immediate update semantics" for its database, and not "logical update semantics", as per the standard, ( (see SICStus Prolog)).
-This affects assert/1, retract/1, and friends.

-Calling `set_prolog_flag(update_semantics,logical)` will switch YAP to use logical update semantics.

   + By default, YAP implements the atom_chars/2( (see Testing Terms)), and